WesAllenInc/irelandpay-analytics-pulse/project_guide.md

 Ireland Pay Analytics Pulse is a comprehensive analytics platform designed to provide a virtual window into your business data.
 The platform enables users to upload financial data (merchant and residual information), visualize key metrics through interactive charts and dashboards, and generate insights to support business decisions.

 ### Key Capabilities
-- **Data Ingestion**: Upload and process merchant and residual Excel files
+- **Automated Data Sync**: Synchronize merchant and residual data from IRIS CRM
 - **Interactive Analytics**: Visualize business performance through dynamic charts and reports
 - **Role-Based Access**: Agent and administrative views for different user types
 - **Commission Management**: Track agent commission and performance metrics